EndTailImputer#

 )

-Now we set up the EndTailImputer() to impute in this case only 2 variables from the dataset.
+Now we set up the EndTailImputer() to impute only 2 variables from the dataset.
 We instruct the imputer to find the imputation values using the mean plus 3 times the standard deviation as follows:

 # set up the imputer